Szybet/InkWatchy/README.md

 - https://github.com/Szybet/Yatchy

 ## Questions / Contact
-Create a github issue or get in touch with me on Quill OS or <a href="https://discord.gg/6PUmRXZRGD">*atchy community</a> discord servers
+Create a github issue or get in touch with me on <a href="https://discord.gg/6PUmRXZRGD">*atchy community</a> discord server

 or via matrix: @szybet:matrix.org